jagdep-singh/ETH-AVAX/Mod2_Assingment/readme.md

    - `cd your-app-name`
    - `npm start`
 2. Access the application in your browser at `http://localhost:3000`.
-3. Add the token.json into your src file.
+3. Add the `token.json` into your src file.
-4. Replace your App.js and App.css file with the one here.
+4. Replace your `App.js` and `App.css` file with the one here.
+5. Deploy `contract.sol` contract and replace the `address` in `token.json` with the Contract Address.

 ## Usage